 To help you prepare for your trip, we’ve provided a list of just a few ways we're planning to keep you, our staff and community healthy.

 Nature’s calling.
 Re-discover the wide-open spaces of Kamloops and explore the outdoors.
 Hike or bike uncrowded trails located right in the city, like Kenna Cartwright Nature Park, BC’s largest municipal park.
 Choose from over 100 lakes to kayak or paddle on or cast a line in search of the well-known Rainbow Trout.
 Swing your clubs at 1 of 10 golf courses including award-winning Tobiano Golf on Kamloops Lake.
-Tobiano has implemented vigorous cart cleaning protocols and cart dividers are coming soon.
+Tobiano has implemented vigorous cart cleaning protocols and cart dividers for your safety.
 Our friends at Golf Kamloops have provided some additional Know Before You Go best practices for a safe golf experience.

 The Thompson Valley wine region is home to four wineries that offer award-winning bright wines with expansive views from the tasting rooms.
 Indulge in outdoor tastings on the patio at Harper’s Trail Winery, Monte Creek Ranch Winery, and Privato Vineyard & Winery.
 Harper’s Trail offers pre-poured wine tastings in their outdoor lounge to ensure their tasting ambassadors can share their exceptional knowledge of wines from a safe distance.